-Blackberry Champagne Sparklers are one of the prettiest cocktails out there.
+This Blackberry Champagne Cocktail is one of the prettiest cocktails out there.
 These easy Blackberry Cocktails have an ombre effect that makes them a beautiful addition to special occasions.

 This blackberry champagne drink is sparkling, delicious, and beautiful!
 I love making these for parties and special occasions, and they look amazing.
 It’s so easy to make something that looks party-perfect!

-- Champagne – I went with a classic Champagne, but any sparkling wine will do.
-Tip: You could change up the cocktail a bit with a flavored champagne (like strawberry), or try a sparkling rose.
+- Champagne: I went with a classic Champagne, but any sparkling wine will do.

 These blackberry cocktails are perfect for toasting, dessert drinks, or party celebrations.
 So I love serving them along with a few finger foods rather than meals.
-They deserve to be paired with equally-beautiful foods, and pair especially well with cheese.
-Here’s what I recommend.
+I love them with Creamy Artichoke Bruschetta, Bacon-wrapped Dates, Whipped Goat Cheese Crostini, and Baked Provolone with Grapes & Walnuts.

 This makes a beautiful holiday cocktail too, so keep it in mind for your next Christmas party or NYE celebration.